Compared to other trap bars on the market, there aren’t a lot with the same quality level that Rogue brings to the table.

 This makes it a good way to actually see if a product is as good as people say or if it’s all hype.

-Here’s the main one that I found on Reddit that brings up all of the best points about this bar.
+Here’s the main one that I found on Reddit that brings up all of the best points about the TB-2 Trap Bar.

 “From my research, 90% of all cheap travel bars have 6” sleeves which doesn’t allow you to add much weight at all (especially bumpers), and they have a low weight capacity between 350-450lbs MAX)